 For rod and reel: The best lures have been large, fluorescent orange z-rays, small daredevils with a spot of orange or bright red, and different colored worms.
 The Mepps Plain Lure Assortment Kit has worked great while in the canyon.
 Corn, imitation salmon eggs, cheese, etc. are allowed and have been successful in relatively clear water.
-We’ve also been told that an assortment of KastMaster and Panther Martin spinners with lots of gold and silver can be good.
+Another recommendation has been for an assortment of KastMaster and Panther Martin spinners with lots of gold and silver.